Cough

 What causes coughing?

+It always starts with a very detailed history of the cough and only after that does the examination and testing begin.
 Since allergy, asthma, sinusitis and reflux cause the vast majority of chronic cough in otherwise healthy nonsmokers, testing is first directed towards diagnosing these conditions.
-Allergy testing, lung function testing and video endoscopy of the upper airway are simple and cost-effective examinations that may be done at the initial visit to the office.
+Allergy testing, lung function testing and video endoscopy of the upper airway are simple and cost-effective examinations that are done at the initial visit in this office.
 The video endoscopy is a key element of the workup of the irritable or “Hypersensitive Larynx“, a weak vocal cord or a sinus infection with draining mucous.

 How is cough treated?